jlenon7/jlenon7/README.md

 I'm the creator of [Athenna Framework](https://athenna.io/docs/introduction/welcome), the plug & play Node.js framework that focuses on giving a very reliable foundation for the developer to build many types of different applications, perfect for working with microservices architecture.
-Epect an enjoyable, beautiful, peaceful and productive experience working with Athenna.
+Expect an enjoyable, beautiful, peaceful and productive experience working with Athenna.
 [Check out the documentation! 📚](https://athenna.io/docs/introduction/welcome)

 I'm also a contributor to the Node.js project and member of the Node.js ESM loaders team.